Platformer: Scrolling

 Jump Bug (1981) introduced scrolling to the genre.

 The first platformer to use scrolling graphics came years before the genre became popular.
 Jump Bug is a platform-shooter developed by Alpha Denshi under contract for Hoei/Coreland and released to arcades in 1981, only five months after Donkey Kong.
 Players control a bouncing car that jumps on various platforms such as buildings, clouds, and hills.
 Jump Bug offered a glimpse of what was to come, with uneven, suspended platforms, levels that scroll horizontally (and in one section, vertically), and differently themed sections, such as a city, the interior of a large pyramid, and underwater.

 Irem's 1982 arcade game Moon Patrol combines jumping over obstacles and shooting attackers.
 A month later, Taito released Jungle King, a side-scrolling action game with some platform elements: jumping between vines, jumping or running beneath bouncing boulders.
 It was quickly re-released as Jungle Hunt because of similarities to Tarzan.

 The 1982 Apple II game Track Attack includes a scrolling platform level where the character runs and leaps along the top of a moving train.

 The character is little more than a stick figure, but the acrobatics evoke the movement that games such as Prince of Persia would feature.
 B.C.'s Quest For Tires (1983) put a recognizable character from American comic strips into side-scrolling, jumping gameplay similar to Moon Patrol.
 The same year, Snokie for the Commodore 64 and Atari 8-bit computers added uneven terrain to a scrolling platformer.

-Pac-Land was a pioneering title for scrolling platformer games, and has been alleged to be an influence on Super Mario Bros.
+Pac-Land was a pioneering scrolling platformer and alleged to be an influence on Super Mario Bros.

 Based on the Saturday morning cartoon rather than the maze game, Namco's 1984 Pac-Land is a bidirectional, horizontally-scrolling, arcade video game with walking, running, jumping, springboards, power-ups, and a series of unique levels.
 Pac-Man creator Toru Iwatani described the game as "the pioneer of action games with horizontally running background."
 According to Iwatani, Shigeru Miyamoto described Pac-Land as an influence on the development of Super Mario Bros..

 Nintendo's Super Mario Bros., released for the Nintendo Entertainment System in 1985, became the archetype for the genre.
 It was bundled with Nintendo systems in North America, Japan, and Europe, and sold over 40 million copies, according to the 1999 Guinness Book of World Records.
 Its success as a pack-in led many companies to see platformers as vital to their success, and contributed greatly to popularizing the genre during the third and fourth generations of video game consoles.